Skip to the content.

 json middleware

-This middleware is used to declare the HTTP request body is an JSON object.
+This middleware declares that the HTTP request body is a JSON object.

-It accepts an Object parameter to pass the body object in.
+It accepts an Object parameter as the request body.

 When you use this middleware, the Content-Type: application/json header will be set automatically.